Miff-Real/vcv-dev-dant-method/step_1.md

 ### Updating MSys2

-* Every time you install or update MSys2 you will also need to:
+* Every time you install (or install an updated) MSys2 you will also need to:
   * Update the `Command line` path in the Windows Terminal profile
   * Re-install all the Rack dependencies as above
   * Re-install Starship prompt, see below
+* You should try to keep MSys2.mingw64 and its packages up to date as well:
+  * Every two weeks or so run `pacman -Syu` twice

 ## Install a NerdFont